 “Why?
 So You can cover for Him?
 The Little Prick spoils everything of Mine.”

-St. Michael creeps up through this hullabaloo and kneels among the spring blooms.
-Michael looks distinctly uncomfortable, having no desire to get between the Boss and Her Son.
+St. Michael creeps up through this hullabaloo and kneels among spring blooms.
+The Archangel looks distinctly uncomfortable, having no desire to get between the Boss and Her Son.

 “Did you really?” the Virgin asks, astonished.
 “Step on his hands?”